Element wants to give identity to the whole world, raising $12M Series A

 Element is targeting the developing world, and Perold tole me he spends more than half of his time traveling to Southeast Asia and Africa building partnerships and doing research on how the company’s technology can improve critical social services.
 Among the company’s signed partnerships is Telekom Indonesia, which as the service provider for 180 million subscribers, is one of the key connections between people and their identity in that fast-growing economy.

-Another partnership formed by the company is with the Global Good Fund, a joint venture of the Gates Foundation and Intellectual Ventures.
+Another partnership formed by the company is with the Global Good Fund, a joint venture between Bill Gates and Intellectual Ventures.
 That project works to create better biometric identities for newborns and infants, which is critical for health outcomes.
 The company is working with icddr,b and the Angkor Hospital for Children in Cambodia to build out the program.

 In addition to the lead investors, the company received strategic venture capital investments from Bank BCA (via Central Capital Ventura), Bank BRI, Telkom Indonesia (via MDI Ventures), and Maloekoe Ventures.

-Note: Correction: The Global Good Fund is a joint venture with Bill Gates, not the Gates Foundation.